ythiri/Zara-Sales-Analysis/README.md

 [Click to View Dashboard](https://public.tableau.com/app/profile/ythiri/viz/YoonThiriZaraSalesAnalysis/D2Section)

 ## Data and Dimensions

-Price: Price of each product
+Price: The price of each product

-Sales Volume: Total quantity sold for each product
+Sales Volume: The total quantity sold for each product

-Revenue: Price times sales volume of the product
+Revenue: The product’s price multiplied by its sales volume

-Product Type: Jackets, sweaters, shoes, t-shirts, or jeans
+Product Type: Jackets, sweaters, shoes, T-shirts, or jeans

-Section: Men or women
+Section: Men’s or women’s

 Others:
 Product Position: Aisle, end-cap, or front of store

-  Seasonal and Promotion: Whether the product is part of a seasonal collection (seasonal or non-seasonal) and/or currently on promotion (promotional or non-promotional)
+Seasonality and Promotion: Whether the product is part of a seasonal collection (seasonal or non-seasonal) and/or currently on promotion (promotional or non-promotional)

+---

 ## Summary of Insights

 Product Type:

-The jackets category dominates both in price and sales volume.
-Additionally, most of the top performing products are jackets.
+The jackets category dominates both sales volume and price.
+Additionally, most of the top-performing products are jackets.

-The sweaters category generates the second most revenue in the product type, and sales volume matches with this trend.
-However, the products in the sweater category have the lowest average price.
+The sweaters category generates the second-highest revenue among product types, and its sales volume follows a similar trend.
+However, products in the sweaters category have the lowest average price.

 Section:

-The men's section dominates the women's section in sales volume.
-However, the relevant percentage is proportional to the number of products available in each section.
+The men’s section outperforms the women’s section in sales volume.
+However, this percentage difference is proportional to the number of products available in each section.

-Except for one product, Zara’s top performing products are in the men's section.
+Except for one product, the top-performing products are from the men’s section.

-There is almost a $1 million difference between men’s top three performing products and women’s top three performing products.
+There is nearly a $1 million difference between the top three performing products in the men’s section and those in the women’s section.

 Others:

-The largest amount of products sold comes from products placed in the aisle, then products placed in the end-cap, and then in front of the store.
-This is also true for men’s products.
-However, for women’s products, the end-cap position is the most popular, followed by the front and then the aisle.
+The highest number of products sold comes from items placed in the aisle, followed by products placed on the end-cap, and then products placed at the front of the store.
+This trend is also true for men’s products.
+However, for women’s products, the end-cap position is the most popular, followed by the front of the store and then the aisle.

-There is not a huge noticeable difference between promotional vs non-promotional revenue, seasonal vs non-seasonal revenue, or the revenue that comes from a mixture of them.
+There is no major noticeable difference between promotional and non-promotional revenue, seasonal and non-seasonal revenue, or the revenue generated from combinations of these categories.

+---

 ## Recommendations & Next Steps

-Investigate why consumers are buying and willing to pay high prices for Zara’s products in the jacket category.
+Investigate why consumers are purchasing products in the jackets category and are willing to pay premium prices for them.
 Expand this analysis to other product types.
-What attributes would make consumers willing to pay more for sweaters that they are already buying?
+For instance, identify the attributes that would make consumers willing to pay higher prices for sweaters, which are already selling well.
-Consider expanding the women's section.
-Research what the target consumers for the women’s section want and value and offer more women products catered to the findings.
+Consider expanding the women’s section.
+Research what target consumers in the women’s market value and prefer, then offer more products tailored to those findings.
-Utilize the aisle space for placing men’s products and the end-cap for women’s products.
+Utilize aisle space for men’s products and end-cap placements for women’s products to align with observed purchasing trends.
-Offer promotions or sell more seasonal collection depending on the product type.
-For example, focus on selling sweaters that are part of a seasonal collection, and they do not need to be on promotions.
+Adjust promotional and seasonal strategies depending on the product type.
+For example, focus on selling sweaters that are part of a seasonal collection, as these products may not require additional promotions to perform well.